Traumatic Brain Injury Lawyers in Austin

 Legal Time Limits

-In the pursuit of TBI compensation, legal deadlines to file your lawsuit must be considered.
+In the pursuit compensation, legal deadlines to file your lawsuit must be considered.
 In Texas, you have two years after the date of your accident to file a personal injury claim for compensation.
 This two year period begins when the injury itself occurs, not when you decide to consult an attorney.
 Therefore, it can be essential to act quickly.
 If you attempt to bring a claim after the two-year time limit, you may not be allowed to pursue compensation.
 Speak with an injury attorney to find out more about legal time limits in Texas.

 - Current and future medical bills